XtheOne/Inverter-Data-Logger/README.md

 There a few settings that you have to change to get a minimal working script:

-set a fixed IP or let the script do a auto-scan:
+set a fixed IP for one or more inverters like the example, or let the script do a auto-scan:
 ```
 [logger]
 # ip,sn,ip,sn,ip,sn or auto